HomeCredit CardsAmexThe ideal 4 card American Express Membership Rewards team

 The Ideal 4 card combination

-This wasn’t an easy decision to make and, as I suggested earlier, I’m sure there will be a lot of people who will have a love for a card that didn’t make the final 4, but here’s my ideal 4 card Amex Membership Rewards card combination:
+This wasn’t an easy decision to make and as I suggested earlier, I’m sure there will be a few people who will love a card that didn’t make the final list.
+Nevertheless, here’s my ideal 4 card Amex Membership Rewards combination:

 And here’s what this 4-card combination offers from an earnings perspective (terms apply):

-• 5 points/dollar on flights booked directly with airlines or through Amex Travel (up to $500,000 of spending per year)
+• 5 points/dollar on flights booked directly with airlines or through Amex Travel (up to $500,000 of spending per year – 1 point/dollar thereafter)

 • 5 points/dollar on hotels booked through Amex Travel/Amex FHR